DAXGRID/dax-charts/dax/danish-address-seed/README.md

 The first time it runs, it runs a full bulk import, and the next time it runs it will only get the latest changes and sewd with that.

 ## Install/Upgrade

-First add the repo
+Add the repository.

 ```sh
 helm repo add dax https://daxgrid.github.io/charts/
 helm repo update
 ```

-Example of usage where it runs every night at 00.00.
+Example of installing it with overridden parameters.

 ```sh
 helm upgrade --install danish-address-seed dax/danish-address-seed \